| |

 symmetry, binding location and molecular temporal dynamics.

-The following typical examples are recent results of actual
+The following typical examples are typical results of actual

-research projects where biological processes of a hierarchic
+research projects where biological processes of higher complexity

 |